lhmson/lhmson/README.md

 I have the ability to implement practical IT strategies combined with human interaction at a wide variety of levels.
 My greatest strength is effectively communicating with others, which enables me to utilize the power of teamwork in any working environment.

 I was originally a student who study languages (English) at high school, as well as a freelance English translator (2015-2018) so used to connecting everyone by ideas and messages.

-This is my personal blog for updating things related to my journey of acquiring knowledge about the world around me.
-I love to look, to learn and to live in a constantly changing society.
-Hope you have fun! :v
+After developing a passion for the field of computer software, I have been making a great effort to become a qualified software engineer in near future.

 > **Sharing is connecting**

+#### Skills

+* **Tech**: C# (.NET), C++, Java, HTML5, CSS3, JavaScript, ReactJS, Git, OOP, Testing
+* **Core**: English Manipulation, Researching & Reporting, Microsoft Office, Problem Solving & Logical Thinking
+* **Soft**: Project Management, Self-Learning & Self-Motivation, Communication & Presentation, Teamwork & Adaptability

 <h2 align="center">You can reach me at :point_down:</h2>